 Cancer is the second-leading cause of death in the United States.
-Population-based surveillance is critical to support control activities aimed at reducing cancer morbidity and mortality.

 Cancer registries throughout the United States are required to collect complete and timely cancer diagnostic, treatment, and outcome data.
 This data comes from healthcare providers including hospitals, physician offices, treatment centers, clinics, laboratories, and other facilities.